-Danbury is a city in Connecticut, the USA which was known to be the mass producer of famous hats.
+Danbury is a city in Connecticut, USA which was known to be the mass producer of famous hats.
 In the 19th century, roughly, 5 million hats were produced per year among 56 different factories.

-Due to this amount of production, Danbury city was known to be the “hat-making capital” of the world.
+Due to this amount of production, Danbury City was known to be the “hat-making capital” of the world.
 But with the cost of the health of their workers.

 The majority of workers got chronic poisoning by mercury.
 Moreover, during the course of time—nearly a century— hats were continuously produced using mercury nitrate.
 Though the use of mercury nitrate was obstructed still, you will find traces of mercury in Danbury, Connecticut outland, soil, and river sediments.

-Why Mercurial Tremor is called to be Glass blower’s Shake?
+Why Mercurial Tremor is called to be Glass Blower’s Shake?

 As per the name, the Glassblower shake name was brought because of the blowing action of glassmakers.
 Glass bottles or ornamental glassmakers were used to blow mercury compounds to give the desired design.
 Which later, becomes the cause of mercury intoxication.